The Difference between Traditional Mexican vs Tex-Mex

 - Any Canned Fruits or Veggies

 I know, even cumin.
 Most people think it’s a Mexican necessity.
 The main ingredient in any taco spice pack.
-But no, it’s actually Indian, and it was used in American food way before it arrived on that enchilada.
+But no, it’s Indian, and it was used in American food way before it arrived on that enchilada.

 Then, there are the tortillas.
 Wheat-based tortillas are exclusively American, whereas corn-based tortillas (like hard taco shells) are the Mexican variant.
 That’s why foods like burritos, enchiladas, and soft-shell tacos are almost always Tex-Mex.